-6. Prohibition on Certain Types of Amicus Briefs
+7. Prohibition on Certain Types of Amicus Briefs

 The Clerk's Office will not accept a reply brief from an amicus.
 Nor is it permissible to file an amicus brief in connection with a petition for rehearing.
-Rule 37.3(a).
-The filing of amicus briefs in connection with emergency applications is strongly discouraged, and the Clerk's Office will accept such briefs only if they are presented along with a motion for leave to file the brief.
+Rule 37.3.